 - 1. Unlatch the window latches securing the windows on the interior. - 2.
-Apply some 303 Aerospace Protectant to a nylon wedge window tool. - 3.
+Apply 303 Aerospace Protectant (Airstream part number 28423W) to a nylon wedge window tool. - 3.
 Starting in the corner, tuck the end of the nylon tool under the glass and gently slide to opposite end.